-Listed in alphabetical order
+Listed in alphabetical order, with Chinese equivalents. 中文在下面

-Christ.
+Christ. 基 督.
 John 1:41 says that Christ is the Greek word that corresponds to the Hebrew-based word Messiah 弥 赛 亚, 彌 賽 亞.
-Both these words mean “anointed one.”
+Both these words mean “anointed one.” 受膏者.
 In the Old Testament, it usually refers to becoming a king.
 For example, Samuel anointed David to be king.
 God promised David that one of his descendants would be king forever.
 After the Jews were conquered in 586 BC, the people longed for this king, the “promised Messiah,” to appear.
 When we say “Jesus Christ,” we mean “Jesus the King.”
 Many characteristics of the Messiah are mentioned in Psalm 2: he is called God’s son, he will rule over the nations, (this comes true in Revelation 19:15) and he is the way to avoid Gods wrath – verse 12 uses the phrase “kiss the son,” that is, to be in a relationship of dependence on the Messiah, as Jesus teaches about himself in John 14:6, “no one comes to the Father but by me.”

-Covenant.
+Covenant. 约，約.
 A covenant is like an agreement or treaty.
 God made a covenant with Noah, in which God promised never again to destroy the world by water.
 Some Jewish scholars regard this as God’s covenant with the entire human race.
 But the covenant the Bible is most concerned about is the one that God made with Abraham, by which he constituted Abraham’s descendants as God’s people.
 This covenant was reaffirmed several times, for example, to Moses and to Joshua Jeremiah prophesied that there would be a new covenant.
 Jesus revealed that the new covenant had arrived when, in instituting holy communion, he said “this is my blood of the new covenant.”
 The main question is whether the new replaces the old, or whether the new is a continuation of the old.
 I will give reasons why I see it as a continuation.
 First of all, one statement in the covenant was repeated each time it was renewed: the statement that “I will be your God.”
 This is even repeated in Revelation 21:3 as the culmination of earth history.
 Secondly, gentiles are explicitly brought into the covenant with Abraham, for Galatians 3:14 says “He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus,” Paul explains that it is not those with the DNA of Abraham but those with the faith of Abraham who carry on the promise of the covenant, for Romans 4:16-17 says “Therefore, the promise comes by faith, so that it may be by grace and may be guaranteed to all Abraham’s offspring—not only to those who are of the law but also to those who have the faith of Abraham.
 He is the father of us all.
 As it is written: “I have made you a father of many nations.”
 Gentiles are also explicitly given the titles that were used of the people of Israel.
 1 Peter 2:9 calls Gentiles “a chosen people, a royal priesthood, a holy nation, God’s special possession.”
 There are also elements of the Old Covenant that were continued but transformed in the new.
 The old had priests and sacrifices that had to be repeated, while in the new those are transformed into one single sacrifice and a high priest who lives forever.
-The temple in the old was a brick and mortar building, but in the new Jesus is the temple (a temple is a place where God lives), and because we are united to Jesus, we are temples too.
+The temple in the old testament was a brick and mortar building, but in the new testament Jesus is the temple (a temple is a place where God lives), and because we are united to Jesus, we are temples too.
 Jesus explicitly said he did not come to abolish the law, but to fulfil it.
 Our being grafted into the covenant is what makes it possible for us to use the Psalms as our own expressions of worship, for the “steadfast love” spoken of there means the love that is guaranteed to people who are of the covenant.
 Jeremiah 31:31 spoke of a “New Covenant,” which repeated the concept of God being God to us, and the New Testament gets its name from the Christian belief that the New Covenant has arrived with the coming of Christ Jesus.
 When instituting the Lord’s Supper, Jesus himself said “This is my blood of the New Covenant.”
 For more, see article on Christian use of the Old Testament.

 Evangelism. see gospel.